 For students who like regular live sessions with others but cannot travel to our face-to-face venues.
 Students must have a reliable internet in order to join the class online.

-The usual class times are 6-730pm or 7:30-9pm weekly for 11 weeks.
+The usual class times are 6-730pm or 7:30-9pm weekly for 10 weeks (weeks 1-10).
 There are weekly online asynchronous activities before each synchronous class.
+These classes are not recorded.

 For students who want maximum flexibility to determine when during the week they study.
 Readings, learning activities and assessments are accessible online.
 Students are expected to log on to the course site on a regular basis, i.e. several times each week.
 Online courses require regular online participation such as posts to discussion threads.
 Many online courses include prescheduled video conferences or optional drop-in sessions for additional engagement and to support Q&A. Dates and details of the video conferences will be made available by the Facilitator prior to the commencement of class.